Division Links

 Who has to complete a service line inventory?

-All community and non-transient non-community (NTNC) systems must complete a service line inventory of their entire service area for both water system-owned and customer-owned service lines.
-Systems with any lead, galvanized requiring replacement, or lead status unknown service lines must include a location identifier (street address, and/or GPS coordinates), the material classification, ownership status, and verification method for each lead, galvanized requiring replacement, or lead status unknown service line in their inventory.
+All community and non-transient non-community (NTNC) systems must complete a service line inventory of their entire service area for both portions of the service line.
+Systems with any lead, galvanized requiring replacement, or lead status unknown service lines must include a location identifier (street address, and/or GPS coordinates), the material classification, ownership status, and each lead, galvanized requiring replacement, or lead status unknown service line in their inventory.
 DDW’s Inventory Template is available now, and will be the only inventory template accepted.
+Water systems can access this template under “submit your inventory” on the main page.
 If you have been using the EPA’s inventory template, please copy over your inventory into DDW’s template.

 What if my system does not have lead pipes?